St1moff/St1moff/README.md

-## I'm a FrontEnd Developer, and Teacher
+## I'm a FrontEnd Developer

-- 💪 I like to write code
+- 💪 I like to write code.
-- 🎉 I love to paint and play the guitar
+- 🎉 I love to paint and play the guitar.
-- 🥅 I am constantly learning new things
+- 🥅 I am constantly learning new things.
+- 🤹🏽 I always achieve my goals.

 ### Connect with me: